Today’s blog is looking at geothermal heating and air conditioning and we want to answer some of the questions about geothermal in general.

 - The amount of energy the earth receives from the sun in one hour represents more energy than humanity requires in one year.

 Even when we assume that these facts are greatly overstated we can conclude that using the energy already present is a smart and money saving move.

 How do geothermal systems work?
 Let’s look at the components:

 - We have the air ducts in the house providing warm or cold air for heating or cooling.
 Nothing new here as we have this in all forced air home comfort systems.

-- New are the loops in the ground (see graphic) to collect or distribute heat.
+- New are the loops in the ground (see graphic) to collect or dump heat.

 These loops exchange cold water against warmer water in heating mode or exchange warm water against colder water in cooling mode.
 The earth / ground is an infinite source, and sink respectively, for heat energy.

 - And in the middle is the heat pump which pumps the energy or heat in heating mode from the loop to the air duct and in cooling mode from the air duct to the loop.